viamrobotics/docs/docs/micro-rdk/motor/_index.md

 ## API

-The [Motor API](/components/motor/#api) is limited to the following supported client SDK API methods, which operate the same as in the full-featured RDK:
+The micro-RDK [motor API](/components/motor/#api) supports only the following client SDK API methods, which operate the same as in the full-featured RDK:

 - [`SetPower()`](/components/motor/#setpower)
 - [`GetPosition()`](/components/motor/#getposition)